 Finally, if you’re concerned with what it takes to get your first stripe, ask your instructor what they expect you to know.
 They may require you to be training with them for 3 months, know 3 basic positions, and be able to demonstrate two escapes and submissions from those positions.
 The possibilities are endless!

 I wrote an article about what it takes to earn your first stripe that goes into it in a little more detail.
 Feel free to check it out here!

 Are Stripes Important?

-Us as the Jiu-Jitsu practitioner should not put importance on our stripes.
-For your instructor, stripes can serve as a reminder to their students’ progression.
+We as Jiu-Jitsu practitioners should not put importance on our stripes.
+For your instructor, stripes can serve as a reminder of their students’ progression.
 Whether that is time training, skills, or knowledge.

 The reason why we as students shouldn’t put too much importance into the stripes (although it can feel fantastic receiving them) is that they can cause discouragement.

 Watching a teammate receive their next stripe, even though you usually tap them, can be frustrating.
 Especially if the only reason you’re training so hard is to get to the next stripe or promotion.

 I’ve read many cases where sometimes the instructor just forgets to give people their next stripe.
 This is why you shouldn’t put too much thought behind them.